BBVA/patton/README.rst

 How it works
 ============

-patton-server is a small service that preprocess CVE and CPEs from NIST and perform intelligent queries to a postgres database.
-You can consume the service via api, cli o with the postman in the repository.
+patton-server is a small service that preprocess CVEs and CPEs from NIST and perform intelligent queries to a postgres database.
+You can consume the service via api, cli or with the postman in this repository.

 .. image:: patton-diagram.png
    :width: 80 %